How to Understand and Review Form 5500

-As a Third Party Administrator (TPA), I prepare numerous forms 5500 each year which are provided to our clients with the disclaimer that the client is ultimately responsible for the accuracy of the form.
-Because I realize how complicated some of the forms can be, I sometimes wonder, “Will the person who signs this form understand it?”
-When a client calls to ask questions about the financial schedules, or to inquire about how we came up with the number of employees, or even just to report an address change, I feel some satisfaction because I know that the client is taking the retirement plan reporting seriously and reviewing the plan’s 5500 before filing it.
+As a Third Party Administrator (TPA), we prepare numerous forms 5500 each year which are provided to our clients with the disclaimer that the client is ultimately responsible for the accuracy of the form.
+Because we realize how complicated some of the forms can be, we sometimes wonder, “Will the person who signs this form understand it?”
+When a client calls to ask questions about the financial schedules, or to inquire about how we came up with the number of employees, or even just to report an address change, we feel some satisfaction because we know that the client is taking the retirement plan reporting seriously and reviewing the plan’s 5500 before filing it.

 If you are the person – or one of the people – at your company who is responsible for administering the company’s retirement plan, please make sure you review the Form 5500 for your plan each year.
 It is important for you to understand the 5500.
 Your TPA or recordkeeper who prepares the filing only has access to the information you or your payroll provider or accountant has supplied.
 When we ask for information about your company and your employees, we request a lot of detail, because each bit of information can make a difference in how we approach your plan.
 Incorrect or incomplete information can cause errors on the 5500 filing, and you are the last line of defense in preventing these mistakes.
 As one who understands your company and your workforce, you are in the best position to notice if important information has been omitted or if errors have been made.